25 Best Things to Eat in Tokyo

 Boba

-Boba technically was invented in Taiwan, but it has become a popular treat all over the world.
-Boba is always fun to eat and the flavors of the drinks are usually interesting.
-I tried this Black Sesame Boba in this cute bear at a small shop near Takeshita street.
+Boba was invented in Taiwan, but it has become a popular treat all over the world.
+It is always a fun treat to get, and the flavors of the drinks are usually interesting.
+I tried this Black Sesame Boba in this cute bear at a small shop near Takeshita Street.
 We also got a Milk Tea Boba at this boba shop near Shinjuku Gyoen, which was very good.

 Black Sesame Boba